ElizaLo/Product-Management-and-Leadership/README.md

 Understanding these categories will allow you to quickly diagnose and resolve issues for yourself and your team.
 You’ll make your life easier, and become an even better manager faster.

+**Great managers communicate time differently.**

+They model time integrity by being precise with their language.
+Your time awareness tool #1 is to use time language.
+Here’s how it’s done.

+- **Instead of saying:** “Shall we move onto the last item on the agenda?”
+    - **Say:** “In our last 10 minutes, shall we move onto the last item on the agenda?”
+- **Instead of saying:** “Can you send me that file ASAP?”
+    - **Say:** “Can you send me that file by 3pm (EST)?”
+- **Instead of saying:** “Do you have 2 seconds to chat about X?”
+    - **Say:** “Do you have 15 minutes to chat about X?”
+- **Instead of saying:** “This needs to be done today.”
+    - **Say:** “This needs to be done by 6pm today.”

+**Respecting time is as easy as choosing your words carefully.**

+In these examples the great managers avoided using ‘blurry’ time language.
+These are things like ‘ASAP’, ‘2 seconds’ or ‘EOD’.
+Instead they used clear and precise language.
+Doing so allowed them to get aligned, avoid misunderstanding, and show respect for their team's time.

+**How will you clearly communicate time?**

+To make a habit of using precise time language, you can share your commitment to ‘time integrity’.
+Try saying something like “I want to make an effort to be more precise in my communication around time”.

+Or start ‘deblurring’ or clarifying time words.
+For example, when someone asks you if you have “one moment,” you can say: “I have 5 minutes right now or we can discuss it in our 1-on-1.
+Which do you prefer?”

+If someone asks for a favor and promises that “it will take you no time at all,” you can bring time awareness into the conversation.

+Do this by saying, “I want to make sure I can follow through if I say yes.
+Can I ask some questions to make sure I have enough time to help?”

+To make a habit of using precise time language, you can share your commitment to ‘time integrity’.
+Try saying something like “I want to make an effort to be more precise in my communication around time”.

+Or start ‘deblurring’ or clarifying time words.
+For example, when someone asks you if you have “one moment,” you can say: “I have 5 minutes right now or we can discuss it in our 1-on-1.
+Which do you prefer?”

+If someone asks for a favor and promises that “it will take you no time at all,” you can bring time awareness into the conversation.

+Do this by saying, “I want to make sure I can follow through if I say yes.
+Can I ask some questions to make sure I have enough time to help?”

+As you go about your day, take the time to notice how the team is talking about time.
+When you see unclear time communication:

+- Model ‘time integrity’ by catching and ‘de-blurring’ your own time language
+- Ask your team a time integrity question (for example, “what does EOW mean to you?”)

 ### Improve on Productivity

 | Title | Description |